-Saint Patrick’s Day on March 17th is a holiday celebrated around the world.
+Saint Patrick’s Day on March 17 is a holiday celebrated around the world.
+It's also a fun way to explore Irish culture through activities and lessons.

 Teach St. Patrick’s Day Lesson The ‘Irish’ Way